rxdu/libgraph/README.md

 * A compiler that supports C++11

-This is a header-only library, so you only need to include the header files in the "src/graph" folder to use the data structures.
+This is a header-only library, so you only need to include the header files in the "**src/graph**" folder to use the data structures.
+The CMake configuration in this repository is only used to compile the demo code and may also serve as an example on how to use this library in a CMake project.

 Refer to the demo for more details.
-The CMake configuration in this repository is only used to compile the demo code and may also serve as an example on how to use this library in a CMake project.

 ## 2. Build Document